Table of Contents

 While Texas does not have a Medically Needy Medicaid program, persons whose finances exceed the limits can still likely still qualify for Medicaid.
 However, they will need to retain the services of a Medicaid planning professional such as an elder law attorney or other financial planner to do so.
 Learn more about this option.

-Services provided in the DAHS Program include assistance from trained professionals with personal care, nursing and physical rehabilitation.
-Also provided in the program are non-medical services such as meals, snacks, transportation and social and recreational activities.
+Adult day care providers participating in the DAHS Program must provide assistance in the areas listed below.
 Participants can receive care 5 days per week up to 10 hours per day dependent on need.

 This program is offered throughout Texas.
 One can apply for the DAHS Program by contacting their local Area Agency on Aging or by applying online.
 The Texas Health and Human Services Commission offers some additional information about the program on their webpage, including the current directory of all participating daytime care facilities throughout the state.